Dora d'Istria: Life

 She was born in Bucharest in 1828 as a member of the Ghica family and was the daughter of Mihai Ghica and the niece of the reigning Prince of Wallachia Grigore IV Ghica.
-She received a thorough education that was continued abroad – first in Dresden, then in Vienna, then in Venice, and finally in Berlin where she gave a sample of her mastery of Ancient Greek to Alexander Von Humboldt.
+She received a thorough education that was continued abroad – first in Dresden, then in Vienna, then in Venice, and finally in Berlin where she gave a sample of her mastery of Ancient Greek to Alexander von Humboldt.

-D'Istria returned to her home country in 1849 and married the Russian duke Alexander Koltsov-Massalski making her the duchess Helena Koltsova-Massalskaya.
-They lived for several years in Russia, mostly in Saint Petersburg, but Dora never cherished the Russian nationalist views of her husband or the Eastern Orthodox bigotry of the Court of the Despotic Emperor Nicholas I. As her health decayed in the Russian climate, she took her husband's advice and travelled to Central Europe.
+D'Istria returned to her home country in 1849 and married the Russian duke Alexander Koltsov-Massalski (see also Mosalsk) making her the duchess Helena Koltsova-Massalskaya.
+They lived for several years in Russia, mostly in Saint Petersburg, but Dora never cherished the Russian nationalist views of her husband or the Eastern Orthodox bigotry of the court of the despotic emperor Nicholas I. As her health decayed in the Russian climate, she took her husband's advice and travelled to Central Europe.
 She first went to Switzerland for several years and then journeyed through Greece and Anatolia.
 Finally, she returned to Italy and lived in a villa in Florence, while occasionally traveling to France, Ireland and the United States.

 As a writer, she was first noticed in 1855 while she was writing mostly in French under the name d'Istria.
 She published a number of works that not only showed her proficiency in Romanian, Italian, German, French, Latin, Ancient and Modern Greek, and Russian, but also her knowledge of scientific topics, her liberal views on religious and political topics, as well as a talent for presenting her points.
 Her general world view was cosmopolitan, but she also worked hard to bring the resources and technologies available in Western Europe to Eastern Europe, and worked towards the emancipation of her gender.

 She died in Florence on 17 November 1888.